soulwing/tnm4j/README.md

 }
 ```

-Now we can see that when we use `getNext` to perform a GETNEXT operation, the
+Now we can see that when we use `get` to perform a GET operation, the
 return value is an `SnmpResponse`.
 If you check out the the javadoc
 [SnmpResponse] (http://soulwing.github.io/tnm4j/maven-site/apidocs/org/soulwing/snmp/SnmpResponse.html)
 you'll see that it has a single method (`get`) that retrieves the result of the
 SNMP operation.
-The response object works kinda like the JDK's `Future`
+The response object is patterned after the JDK's `Future`
 object -- the `get` method will block until the result of the operation is
 available.
 If the operation fails, the relevant exception will be thrown when
 you try to get the result from the response object.

 Assuming that the operation succeeds, the result we retrieve from the response
-object is a `VarbindCollection` (see [javadoc] (http://soulwing.github.io/tnm4j/maven-site/apidocs)).
+object is a [VarbindCollection] (http://soulwing.github.io/tnm4j/maven-site/apidocs).
+This object
-This object is *not* a subtype of the JDK's `Collection` type.
-However, it has
+is *not* a subtype of the JDK's `Collection` type.
+However, it has an interface
-an interface with methods that have familiar signatures supporting both list-like
+with methods that have familiar signatures supporting both list-like and map-like
-and map-like access to the varbinds in the collection.
-In this example, we're
+access to the varbinds in the collection.
+In this example, we're using a
-using a list-like getter that takes an index -- since we requested only one
+list-like getter that takes an index -- since we requested only one varbind in the
-varbind in the GET operation, there is exactly one varbind in the result
-(and it has index 0).
+GET operation, there is exactly one varbind in the result (and it has index 0).

 > In addition to the access methods provided on the `VarbindCollection`
 > interface, you can use the `asList` or `asMap` methods to efficiently coerce